srid/nixos-unified/doc/src/autowiring.md

 # Autowiring

-An optional **autowiring** module is provided that will scan the directory structure and wire up the appropriate flake outputs automatically without you have to do it manually.
+An optional **autowiring** module is provided that will scan the directory structure and wire up the appropriate flake outputs automatically without you having to do it manually.

 A ready demonstration is available in [nixos-unified-template](https://github.com/juspay/nixos-unified-template) as well as [srid/nixos-config](https://github.com/srid/nixos-config).
 In the latter, you will notice the following directory structure: